-The District Assessment Coordinator is responsible for ensuring that all LCI information and MTAS scores and responses have been entered by the end of the testing window.
-The entry of student MTAS scores and responses in PearsonAccess Next is how the test is scored in order to report student results.
+The District Assessment Coordinator is responsible for ensuring that all LCI information and MTAS scores/responses have been entered by the end of the testing window.
+The entry of student MTAS scores/responses in PearsonAccess Next is how the test is scored in order to report student results.
 Data Collection Forms cannot be submitted to Pearson for scanning and scoring.
-LCI information can be entered starting one week before the testing window opens and at any time during the testing window; MTAS scores and responses must be entered and submitted during the testing window.
+New for 2023-24: LCI information can now be entered starting two weeks before the testing window opens and at any time during the testing window; MTAS scores and responses must be entered and submitted during the testing window.